loudbinary/cli/CONTRIBUTING.md

 guide](https://docs.docker.com/opensource/doc-style) and instructions on [building the documentation](https://docs.docker.com/opensource/project/test-and-docs/#build-and-test-the-documentation).

-Write clean code.
-Universally formatted code promotes ease of writing, reading, and maintenance.
-Always run `gofmt -s -w file.go` on each changed file before committing your changes.
-Most editors have plug-ins that do this automatically.

 Pull request descriptions should be as clear as possible and include a reference to all the issues that they address.